Tim Ho Wan i12: some of the best Dim Sum

-Tim Ho Wan @ I12 state on their web site; “Tim Ho Wan, the Top Hong Kong Dim Sum has finally arrived in Singapore that defied all odds to gain an entry in the Michelin guide.
-Its best and cheap Dim Sum have won the plaudits of food critics and therefore the hearts of epicureans round the world.”
+Tim Ho Wan I12 states on their website; “Tim Ho Wan, the Top Hong Kong Dim Sum has finally arrived in Singapore that defied all odds to gain an entry in the Michelin guide.
+Its best and cheap Dim Sum have won the plaudits of food critics and therefore the hearts of epicureans around the world.”
 Righto then, best me and the gang get over there and try this place out.
 Does it compare and stack up against Din Tae Fung?

-These are a MUST.
-We had 6 of them in total.
-Sweet, crisp pastry, with gooey and chewy inside, and delicious char siew.
-Dip in a little soy and boom, you get textures, you get sweet, you get savoury.
 These are absolutely delicious.
-Just for these I would come back to Tim Ho Wan @ I12.
+Just for these, I would come back to Tim Ho Wan @ I12.
 I really would, absolutely gorgeous.
-I used to love to buy these at the other Hong Kong dim sum restaurant that is now the new Holiday Inn at Katong, but their services ended up being so shit we avoided going and and now they are closed.
+I used to love to buy these at the other Hong Kong dim sum restaurant that is now the new Holiday Inn at Katong next to Roxy Square, but their services ended up being so bad we avoided going and now they are closed.
 So to have my beloved buns back on a menu somewhere made me a happy boy today!!!

-Liver like my Mum didn’t used to make ha ha (sorry Mum).
+Liver like my Mum didn’t use to make haha (sorry Mum).
 This was absolutely incredible.
 The liver is subtle, not in your face, and then the herbs kick in, the silken smooth vermicelli slides down and there is also the sweet sauce.
 I’ll definitely be having these again.

+Tim Ho Wan i12 Up next was steamed prawn dumplings.
 Again not a great deal for me to comment on here as I did not eat this.
 Amy and Jude devoured these and seemed to really like them.
-All I can is that!!!
+All I can do is that!!!

 Last but not least were the beef balls with beancurd skin.
-Poor little Jude didn’t take to Tim Ho Wan @ I12 food se tried to get these as last result.
+Poor little Jude didn’t take to Tim Ho Wan i12 food he tried to get these as the last result.
 But even these he spat out.
-These were great though, steam beef with lemon grass (if I am not wrong) and herbs.
-Delicious with a little soy sauce dip dip.
-Bloody good in fact!
+These were great though, steamed beef with lemongrass (if I am not wrong) and herbs.
+Delicious with a little soy sauce dip.
+Rally good in fact!